Department of Public Works [DPW]

 - Beginning Mondays...Brush, yard waste, tree limbs, metal-free lumber and clean wood generated by homeowner.
 Cut to 4-foot lengths, place parallel to curb but not in street; do not bag or mix with other materials.
 WE DO NOT PICK UP GRASS CLIPPINGS.

-- 3rd Friday of Each Month (Village Wide): The Village will pick up Clean Hard Fill, Dirt, Rocks, Concrete, Masonry, and Bricks (55lb.
+- 3rd Friday of Each Month (Village Wide): The Village will pick up Clean Hard Fill (including old much or sod), Dirt, Rocks, Concrete, Masonry, and Bricks (55lb.
 Containers maximum).

 - Last Friday of Each Month (Village Wide): The Village will pick up Building Materials, Wood/Wooden Furniture, Lumber, Plastic Pipe (4 Ft.
 Maximum), Plaster, Drywall and Plumbing Fixtures.